-On Friday, Apple released a detailed support document warning consumers to refrain from using the iPod with the new environment.
-The company noted that the new operating system is incompatible with existing versions of iTunes, leading to an array of problems.
-The most severe is the potential corruption of the iPod when the “Safely Remove Hardware” feature is used to eject the player.
+According to a detailed support document released by Apple on Friday, the new operating system is incompatible with existing versions of iTunes.
+This has led to an array of problems for consumers who use the iPod with the new environment.
+The most severe issue is the potential corruption of the iPod when the “Safely Remove Hardware” feature is used to eject the player.
 Other issues include playback problems with iTunes-purchased music and videos, and synchronization snafus related to personal contacts.

 Story by news analyst Richard Menta.